 How much cash can I expect to get back when I spend?

-While the cashback rate varies from product to product, most cashback returns are somewhere between 1-2% of the total value of the transaction.
-This figure can jump when you look at merchant and retailer bonus cashback rewards schemes, or when a fixed rate of cashback is offered (ie. $20 or $50 when you first use the card).
+While the cashback rate varies from card to card, most cashback returns are somewhere between 1-2% of the total value of the transaction.
+This figure can jump when you look at some bonus cashback rewards schemes or when a fixed rate of cashback is offered (such as $20 or $50 when you first use the card).

 Can I use cashback to pay the annual fee or my credit card debt?

 Yes, you can generally use cashback rewards to pay your card's annual fee or the outstanding balance of a credit card.
 If you plan to use cashback to help pay off your balance, just be aware that you usually still need to make a minimum payment on your account by the statement due date.

 Who can apply for a cashback credit card?
 And how do I apply?